-The original, independent guide to Lisbon
+The best independent guide to Lisbon

 This massive bridge closely resembles that of the Golden Gate Bridge in San Francisco and the date name remembers the Portuguese Carnation Revolution of 25 April 1974.

 The suspension bridge connects Lisbon, on the north bank, with the commuter districts of Alameda on the south bank.
 The bridge is a distinctive landmark of Lisbon and crossing the Ponte 25 de Abril bridge makes for a fantastic entrance to Lisbon.

-The consortium that constructed the American bridge also constructed Ponte 25 de Abril.
-Along with the similar appearances both bridges are located in regions of high possible seismic activity and their designs are almost identical.
-To ensure solid foundations of the Lisbon suspension bridge the south tower extends for 79m below the water level deep into the solid bed rock.
+The consortium that constructed the Oakland Bay Bridge in San Francisco also constructed the Ponte 25 de Abril.
+Along with similar appearances, both bridges are located in regions of high possible seismic activity, and their designs are almost identical.
+To ensure solid foundations of the Lisbon suspension bridge, the south tower extends for 79m below the water level deep into the solid bedrock.

 The road level is 70m above the River Tejo allowing cruise and container ships to pass easily beneath and enter the docks of Lisbon.
 The total length of the Ponte 25 de Abril is 2.3km.
 The consortium which built the bridge was headed by The United Steel Export Company who employed approximately 3000 workers on the site.

 The Ponte 25 de Abril bridge was completed in 45 months and inaugurated on the 6th August 1966, this was 5 months earlier than originally estimated.

-The bridge was originally named Salazar Bridge (Ponte Salazar) but after the bloodless revolution in 1974 the name was changed to the date of the revolution and symbolically the brass name of the bridge was replaced.
+The bridge was originally named Salazar Bridge (Ponte Salazar), but after the bloodless revolution in 1974 the name was changed to the date of the revolution, and symbolically the brass name of the bridge was replaced.

 With the increase of commuters from the housing region of Alameda the bridge went under extensive expansion in 1995, increasing the number of lanes from 4 to 6.
 A train line was added below the road level in 1999 and is the only rail route south out of Lisbon.